puqeko/ga-playground/README.md

 * A lock situation occurs if you manage to save the current script to cache and it contains an infinate loop, hence the locking script will be run even on page refresh.
 The solution is to clear the browser cache.
 Hopefully this is hard to do.
 * Javascripts silly automatic semi-colon insertion rules are responsible for some non-intuitive behaviour with the automatic return insertion.
 Just use semi-colons.
+* Inline comments are sometimes interpreted as the div `/` operator.
+The parser could be rewritten using ast instread of regex.

 ## Requirements